 In the battle between ecommerce and brick-and-mortar, online stores have always been at a disadvantage when it comes to the flexibility of having a human associate.

-These technologies allow online stores to offer the personalization, adaptability, and “human” touch that brick-and-mortars have used to dominate the retail industry.
+Machine learning changes the game, allowing online stores to offer the personalization, adaptability, and “human” touch that brick-and-mortars have used to dominate the retail industry.

-Here are five ways ecommerce companies can leverage Machine Learning to improve their customer experience.
+Here are five ways ecommerce companies can leverage machine learning to improve their customer experience.

 2. Customer Service

 Unlike a brick-and-mortar store, ecommerce stores are open 24/7.
 That’s a lot of hours to have someone manning a chat window.
-But for most companies, an instant and helpful response is essential to avoiding customers choosing a competitors product.
+But for most companies, an instant and helpful response is essential to avoiding customers choosing a competitor’s product.
 With millions of online sellers, 84% of customers leave a site if their question isn’t answered within two minutes.